shuckster/match-iz/README.md

 It's the same as `match()`, but the order of currying is reversed.

-For example, the previous `getLength` example could be:
+So the previous `getLength` example could be:

 ```js
 const { against, spread, defined } = matchiz